efixler/scrape/README.md

 Returns the metadata for the supplied list of URLs.
 Returned metadatas are not guaranteed to be in the same order as the request.

-The `batch` endpoint behaves indentically to the `extract` endpoint in all ways except two:
+The `batch` endpoint behaves identically to the `extract` endpoint in all ways except two:
 1. The endpoint returns an array of the JSON payload described above
 1. When individual items have errors, the request will still return with a 200 status code.
 Inspect the payload for individual items to determine the status of an individual item request.